pcmt93/pcmt93.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome!** I am PhD student in Social Sciences (Economics) at The California Institute of Technology.
+**Welcome!** I am PhD student in Social Sciences at The California Institute of Technology.
 Previously, I was a Pre-Doctoral Fellow in the Department of Economics at Princeton University, and a Research Associate at Innovations for Poverty Action (IPA).
 My major areas of interests encompass Political Economy, Crime, and Applied Microeconomics.

 **Contact Information** <br />
 Email: pmatostr@caltech.edu